Marital and Family Therapy — D.M.F.T.

 - A written qualifying examination, and

-- An oral defense of the doctoral dissertation or project.
+- An oral defense of the doctoral project.

 Normal time to complete the program